rlopezcoto/ASIC_QC/README.md

+# L0 ASICs Quality Control

-Repository with the quality control scripts for the L0 ASICs for CTA
+Scripts for the quality control of the L0 ASICs for CTA